 IRS defines a child as "a biological, adopted or foster child; a step child; a legal ward; or a child of a person standing in loco parentis who is under 18 years of age or 18 years or older and incapable of self-care because of mental or physical disability."
 And you thought your new bundle was your pride and joy who you've been sleep training for the past couple months.
 Your child is now your legal dependent.
 7 Tax Benefits Of Having A "Dependent"

-OK, you know your kid is dependent on you.
-But, again, this is a legal term that can give you a cash bonus.
-Seriously.
+You know your kid is dependent on you (in every sense of the word), but, again, this is a legal term that can give you a cash bonus.
 "As a new parent, you likely qualify for some attractive tax breaks next year.
 Your new addition counts as a dependent and you can also deduct childcare costs incurred while you were working," Nieschalk says.